 Lasagne al forno con agnello.

-When it comes to lamb with pasta dishes I have a number of favourites that I have already posted here on The Pasta Project.
-Recipes like pasta with lamb and artichokes or lamb ragu with Sardinian gnocchi or fusilli with lamb ragu from Molise are all incredibly delicious.
-This was the first time I made a lamb lasagna and I have to say it takes the lamb and pasta combo to another level of deliciousness!
+When it comes to lamb with pasta dishes, I have a number of favourites that I have already posted here on The Pasta Project.
+Recipes like pasta with lamb and artichokes or lamb ragu with Sardinian gnocchi or fusilli with lamb ragu from Molise are all incredibly delicious (see links below).
+However, I have to say lamb lasagna takes the lamb and pasta combo to another level of deliciousness!

 Lamb for Easter

-With Easter on the horizon, I’ve been thinking about what to cook for family and friends over the holiday weekend.
 Lamb is a must for Easter here in Northern Italy.
 Well, throughout Italy actually!
-The rest of the year, it isn’t eaten so much in Veneto where I live, so not so easily available.
-Although it’s popular year round in other regions.
+The rest of the year, it isn’t eaten so much in Veneto where I live.
+So, it’s not so easily available, although it’s popular year round in other regions.
 This is a great pity in my book because I love lamb.!
 However, I’ve learnt to compromise and make good use of what I can find.